js1019/NormalModes/README.md

 A Lanczos approach with polynomial filtering is utiilzed for solving the resulting generalized eigenvalue problems.

-It runs on multi-CPU platforms.
-Currently, this code has been tested using GNU, Intel and Cray compilers and scaled up to 40k processes.

 _Self-gravitation and rotation will be included in the future release._